Contents

 - He didn’t want to come with us because he had already seen the film.

-- Past perfect continuous is used to talk about longer actions or events that happened before or up to another action or event in the past.
+- We use past perfect continuous to talk about longer actions or events that happened before or up to another action or event in the past.

 - He was tired because he had been playing football all day.